sparklingrobots/nano2017/second_draft/meta/Questions.md

 ## WHAT IS THE VILLAIN SPEECH

-# OVERVIEW

-Concept is a world without a strong sense of heroes.

 ## WHAT'S THE COUNTER THEME

 This one is fascinating.
 In a world like the one I envision, what is the counter theme?
 If the theme is something like: we can grow together into a stronger species, what is the opposite theme?
 What will be the ongoing struggle in the other direction?
 Or will there be a crisis?
 There has to be a crisis or this book will really be terrible.

-## WHAT IS THE INCITING INCIDENT?

-The inciting incident is one of two things:

-Either our star becomes aware of some information that disrupts their sense of equilibrium and joy--some deeply threatening information that either needs to be kept secret or that needs to be brought to light (at great social cost, I'm guessing).

-OR

-There's an inciting incident from the outside.
-A new generation of babies is born unable to connect with each other.
-A force from outside (another planet?) comes in and fucks shit up.
-Animals gain the ability to speak to us and turns out they are huge dicks.
-I don't know.

-ALSO

-Don't forget that bad things can just happen.

-The inciting incident is the afternoon with the tree.
-I don't know what it incites yet, but that's the moment.

-## WHAT IS THE EMBEDDED CLIMAX?

-I don't remember what an embedded climax is meant to be.
-But here's the thing I think it is:

-The bad thing (whatever the bad thing is) must be brought into the culture, must be digested by it and transformed.

-Could the bad thing threaten the tree?

-Be the tree?

-Be inside the tree?

-The tree had a spore in it that came loose when Fi psychically jostled it.
-It infected mostly Delvers, who were vulnerable to the signals.
-Those Delvers started to get stuck, resentful, isolated, and started turning people to their side.

-The song that Fi saw is indeed a containment spell that has been perverted/forgotten & rewritten by the Delvers in the area, but they don't remember any more where it came from.
-So they sing it to the Well instead of the tree.

-The birds in the area know something of the tree.
-They know that of the two lines of humans (Delvers & non) they will merge into one better species.
-They know that Lo is the one to do it becuase they recognize her from her ancestor/reincarnated self, which is why they declare her King of All Birds.

-The Delvers want to broadcast their fucked up and vaguely fascist views longer distance.
-So they resurrect an old radio station and start pirate broadcasting.
-This is where Lo breaks in at the end of the book and has to disable the device (in retrospect everything about that scene should be Su.
-Su is more mechanical and will want to save Io but will not feel SO fucked up by it.)

-In the mean time Lo has assembled her group to sing to the tree.
-The singing will actually trigger a kind of collapse of the space/time continuum, so all the Protectors will be singing at the same time (why does this one trigger and no other time does?).
-And when they do that, the tree will push out the antidote to the Bad Guys.

-But they don't solve it in time to save the Delvers.
-And the Bad Guys have proven that this kind of secretive culture & structure is too dangerous.
-So Lo knows her next phase in life is teaching the Delver skills to everyoe.

 ## WHAT'S THE CLIMAX